Lake to Table: Cooking Inspiration from Minnesota's North Shore

 Duluth, Gateway city Northern Waters Smokehaus has a deli counter; its sister restaurant of the same name serves more formal fare.
 Check boatnerd.com to see when freighters will pass under the hulking lift bridge, and explore shipping history at Lake Superior Maritime Visitor Center.

 Knife River, Roadside stop About 100 years after Native Americans taught mechanic William Kendall how to smoke fish, Russ Kendall's Smokehouse still delivers unblemished small-town character-right down to the individual sleeves of Ritz Crackers sold to pair with the cream cheese-based salmon spread.

 Tofte, History break The North Shore Commercial Fishing Museum is an unexpected treasure, packed with photographs, artifacts and powerful oral histories.
 It's also the first stop on a walking path that offers more history and pretty views.
 Nearby, the Coho Cafe is a good casual lunch spot.

-Grand Marais, Northern outpost Angry Trout and Dockside perch like welcome sentries on the western edge of town, while the Crooked Spoon Cafe is a standout downtown.
-Take an easy hike along Artists Point’s rocky flats, or book a ride on the North House Folk School’s 50-foot schooner for a taste of open water.
+Grand Marais, Northern outpost Angry Trout and Dockside perch like welcome sentries on the western edge of town.
+Take an easy hike along Artists Point's rocky flats, or book a ride on the North House Folk School's 50-foot schooner for a taste of open water.